occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

-Visual 28 and 29 illustrate correlation coefficients between features for the highest variance and lowest variance countries through heatmaps.
-Happiness Score, GDP, Social Support, and Life Expectancy remain positively correlated to one another in both of the two groups albeit the lowest varaince countries have a noticiblky weaker correlation in general. <br>
+Visual 28 and 29 illustrate correlations between features for the highest variance and lowest variance countries through heatmaps.
+Happiness Score, GDP, Social Support, and Life Expectancy remain positively correlated to one another in both of the two groups, albeit the lowest variance countries have a noticeably weaker correlation in general. <br>
 Notably, Generosity is negatively correlated to GDP and Social Support when variance is high, while there is little correlation when variance is low.
-This possibly hints that generosity is impactful only when countries are experiecing stability in happiness; as countries acheive stability in happiness, Generosity holds less value. <br>
-Freedom shifts from being positively correlated to other features in low variation countries to a much weaker correlation for most features in high variation countries.
-This supports that Freedom plays a less impactiful role in happiness when countries have variable happiness.
-Perception of Corruption also shifts from being highly negatively correlated in low variation countries to no correlation or slightly negative correlation in high variation countries.
-This supports the idea that corruption is more impactful on happiness when happiness is stable.
+This hints that Generosity is impactful only when countries are experiencing instability in happiness.
+Freedom shifts from being positively correlated to most features in low variation countries to a much weaker correlation in high variance countries.
+This supports that Freedom plays a less impactful role in happiness when countries have variable happiness.
+Similarly, Perception of Corruption also experiences a shift from strong correlation (negative) to a much weaker correlation in countries with variable happiness.

 | <img src="https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_14.png" width="700" height="580"> |
 |:--:|
 | *Visual 28; Country feature correlation heatmap for countries with lowest varaince in happiness* |